-Men with cancer that hasn't spread beyond the prostate may get the surgery.
 Your doctor may suggest it either before you've tried other treatments or after radiation therapy that didn't help.
-It can also be done if the cancer comes back to your prostate.
 It's not used when your cancer has spread to other parts of your body.

 How Does HIFU Work?

-The sound waves heat up to temperatures as high as 90 F and can kill cancer cells in just a few seconds.
-Doctors use magnetic resonance imaging (MRI) and ultrasound imaging to tell them exactly where the tumor is and where to point the sound waves.
+The sound waves heat up to temperatures as high as 90 C (194 F) and can kill cancer cells in just a few seconds.
+Doctors use magnetic resonance imaging (MRI) and ultrasound imaging to find out exactly where the tumor is and where to point the sound waves.

 What Happens During the Procedure?